UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * Do not perform file-by-file copies to RDM (using tools like rsync).
 This is especially true when very large numbers of files and folders are involved.
 * You should monitor your RDM quota consumption periodically. <br>If you are not aware of your current quotas on an RDM, login to the [QRIScloud services portal](https://services.qriscloud.org.au/services) and click on the Q collection you need.<br>These commands will tell you how many GB or TB and how many inodes you have in your RDM Q storage allocation. <br>Always do this from a compute node (interactive job, or onBunya session) <br>
 ```
+#Work out how much data is in your collection
 du -sh --apparent-size  /QRISdata/QNNNN

+#Work out how much of your data is in the top level GPFS cache disk (see section below)
+du -sh --apparent-size  /QRISdata/QNNNN

+#Find out how many files/folders you have in your collection
 df -i /QRISdata/QNNNN
 ```